-Disclaimer: Some of the links on this site are affiliate links which means we make a small commission from any sales to help keep the recipes coming!
+Disclaimer: We are affiliate partners with Amazon.
+Some of the links on this site are affiliate links which means we make a small commission from any sales to help keep the recipes coming!
 You do not pay any more.
 Thank you for your support!

 This low-carb caramel sauce is everything a caramel sauce should be–sweet, sticky, syrupy, buttery goodness.
 It’s perfect to drizzle over all kinds of treats, but quite frankly, for me, this caramel doesn’t need to be combined with anything–I could just sit down with a bowl of it and eat it with a spoon.
 Then again, who needs a spoon!

 Autumn is all about caramel.
 I see recipes with caramel everywhere.
 I love caramel combined with the flavors of pumpkin, nuts, coffee, and chocolate?
 Yum!
 I have been craving caramel for a few months now–dreaming about it actually.
 This craving has made creating a low carb caramel sauce recipe a priority for me.

 I’m so grateful that I have a chance to update this recipe this week.
 I loved the way the recipe turned out before, but I realized recently that one of the sweeteners elevated my blood sugar.
 While it may not affect everyone this way, I suspect that if it elevates my blood sugar, there is a good chance it elevates the blood sugar in other people.
 Because of this, I’m working to remove that specific sweetener from my recipes.